 A balanced diet is a cornerstone of health.
 Women, like men, should enjoy a variety of foods, such as whole grains, fruits, vegetables, healthy fats, low-fat dairy and lean protein.
-But women also have special nutrient needs, and, during each stage of a women’s life, these needs change.
+But women also have special nutrient needs, and, during each stage of a woman’s life, these needs change.

 Nutrient-rich foods provide energy for women’s busy lives and help to prevent disease.
 A healthy daily diet includes: